Experimental: This is an experimental technology

-RTT network client hint request header field provides the approximate round trip time on the application layer, in milliseconds.
+RTT Client hint request header field provides the approximate round trip time on the application layer, in milliseconds.
 The RTT hint, unlike transport layer RTT, includes server processing time.

 |Header type||Request header, Client hint|